Al-Muzayri'a: Ottoman period

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Muzaira'a had a population of 578, all Muslims, increasing in the 1931 census to 780, still all Muslims, in a total of 186 houses.

 In 1919, a school for boys was founded in the village.
 By 1945, it had become a full-fledged elementary school, with 207 students, including children of the neighboring villages.
-35 dunums of land was attached to the school.
+35 dunums of land were attached to the school.
 A school for girls was founded in 1945, and had an initial enrollment of 78 students.

 In the 1945 statistics, the village had a population of 1,160, all Muslim, and the total land area was 10,822 dunams.
 A total of 953 dunums of village land was used for citrus and bananas, 5,895 dunums were used for cereals, 35 dunums were irrigated or used for orchards, while 25 dunams were classified as built-up urban areas.

 1948 and aftermath

 Al-Muzayri'a was located in the territory allotted to the Arab state under the 1947 UN Partition Plan.

-Al-Muzayri was depopulated on 12 July 1948, after Military assault by Israeli forces.
+Al-Muzayri was depopulated on 12 July 1948, after a military assault by Israeli forces.

 The Israeli moshav of Nehalim was founded in 1949 on the northwestern part of former village land.
 The moshav of Mazor was founded the same year on the western part of former village land.

 The Palestinian historian Walid Khalidi, described the place in 1992: "The site is largely forested.
 While a few houses remain, most have been reduced to rubble.
 Cacti and stone terraces are visible on the site."